Edge of Tomorty: Rick Die Rickpeat

 "Edge of Tomorty: Rick Die Rickpeat" is the premiere episode of the fourth season of the Adult Swim animated television series Rick and Morty.
 Written by Mike McMahan and directed by Erica Hayes, loosely adapting Akira by Katsuhiro Otomo, the episode was broadcast on November 10, 2019.
-A stand-alone sequel miniseries, Rick and Morty – Worlds Apart, was published by Oni Press from February 3 to May 5, 2021.
+The episode received positive reviews from critics.
+A stand-alone graphic novel miniseries, Rick and Morty: Worlds Apart, serving as a sequel, was published by Oni Press from February 3 to May 5, 2021.

 Plot

-Rick takes Morty on an adventure to Forbodulon Prime to harvest "death crystals"—crystalline substances that allow a person to foresee various possible outcomes about their death.
+Rick takes Morty on an adventure to Forbodulon Prime to harvest "death crystals", which allow a person to foresee their various possible deaths.
 When Morty holds a crystal, he envisions a peaceful death as an old man comforted by his longtime crush Jessica.
-Determined to make this future a reality, Morty follows the crystal's visions to guide him every step of the way and assumes control of the ship on the way home.
-This leads to a disastrous flight that propels Rick to his death, after which a holographic projection of Rick manifests and instructs Morty on how to bring him back to life using DNA from his corpse.
-Upon seeing through the crystal that reviving Rick will deviate his death from his desired outcome, Morty refuses to continue with the process and goes home alone.
+Determined to make this future a reality, Morty follows the crystal's visions to guide him and assumes control of the ship on the way home.
+This leads to a crash that kills Rick.
+A holographic projection of Rick manifests and instructs Morty on how to bring him back to life using DNA from his corpse.
+Upon seeing through the crystal that reviving Rick will deviate his death from his desired outcome, Morty refuses and goes home alone.

-While Holographic Rick harasses Morty to discard the crystal and restore him, Rick's consciousness is restored to clones from several different deadly and fascist realities, ending in a Wasp Rick, who helps him get home and transform him back into a human (through unknown means).
-Meanwhile, Morty becomes increasingly captivated by the guidance of the crystal, blindly obeying its prompts to steal weapons from Rick's arsenal and go on a killing spree.
-He allows himself to be captured, but escapes punishment by reciting the dying words of his trial judge's husband.
+While Holographic Rick harasses Morty to discard the crystal and restore him, Rick's consciousness is restored to clones from several different fascist realities, ending in a Wasp Rick, who helps him get home and transform back into a human.
+Morty, captivated by the guidance of the crystal, blindly obeys its prompts to steal weapons from Rick's arsenal and go on a killing spree.
+He allows himself to be captured, but escapes punishment by reciting the dying words of the trial judge's husband.

-Rick and Wasp Rick learn about Morty's theft and rampage from Holographic Rick.
-The three Ricks follow Morty, who uses a ferrofluid to turn himself into a monstrous cyborg abomination.
-They extract Morty from the cyborg, but Holographic Rick is assimilated to the fluid and attempts to destroy the remaining Ricks and Morty.
-However, Wasp Rick stings the now-giant Holographic Rick in the eye, and the resulting mass of offspring bursts his head open.
+Rick, Wasp Rick, and Holographic Rick follow Morty, who uses a ferrofluid to turn himself into a monstrous cyborg.
+The Ricks extract Morty from the cyborg, but Holographic Rick is assimilated into the fluid and attempts to destroy the other Ricks and Morty.
+Wasp Rick stings the giant Holographic Rick in the eye, and the resulting mass of offspring bursts his head open.

-Upon arriving home, Jerry and Beth chastise Rick for turning Morty into an "Akira", but Morty defends him and assumes full responsibility for his actions.
-Rick and Morty agree to split the differences in their adventures in overlapping rants (reminiscent of Rick’s monologue at the end of Season 3’s first episode).
+Upon arriving home, Jerry and Beth chastise Rick for turning Morty into an "Akira", but Morty defends him and accepts responsibility for his actions.
+Rick and Morty agree to split the differences in their adventures in overlapping rants.

-In the post-credits scene, Morty overhears Jessica envisioning her future career as a hospice care worker and realizes that he had misinterpreted the crystal's visions.
+In a post-credits scene, Morty overhears Jessica envisioning her future career as a hospice care worker and realizes that he had misinterpreted the crystal's visions.
 When Rick portals in and asks him for help on another adventure, a furious Morty immediately agrees.